I’ve struggled with how to introduce this fantastic fruit custard dish.

 Warning: I recommend doubling this recipe.
 It goes fast… and you can eat it for breakfast, remember?

-- ½ c. butter (1 stick), melted OR ghee OR coconut oil Update: Some readers responded in the comments that they found the custard a little too buttery/oily for their preference.
+- ½ c. butter (1 stick), melted OR ghee OR coconut oil (use the code STEWARDSHIP for 10% off at that site!)
+Update: Some readers responded in the comments that they found the custard a little too buttery/oily for their preference.
 Sometimes the butter may pool on the top of the custard.
 You can easily reduce the oil by half and still maintain the integrity of the recipe.

 - ½ c. honey OR sucanat OR maple syrup OR 2 mashed bananas